Classification

 Threat level and trust factor

-The main difference is that the risk score maps all classifications onto one numerical scale (0-10), while the file reputation / malware presence API uses two different scales for different classifications.
+The main difference is that the risk score maps all classifications onto one numerical scale (0-10), while the File Reputation API uses two different scales for different classifications.

 Nomenclature